ARM-software/libGPULayers/docs/running_android.md

 Wait for the layer to be installed and configured.
 The script will notify you when this has been done.
 You can now perform your development work.
-When you are finished, return to the script and press a key so it can clean up the device and remove the layers.
+When you are finished, return to the script and press a key to notify it that it can clean up the device and remove the layers.

 ### Layer configuration